Zoha/laravel-meta/readme.md

 ```
 @return : If the update was successful `updateMeta` return **true** . but if meta already not exists or updating was faild **false** will be returned
 ### Create Or update Meta
-for create or update meta use `setMeta` method
+For create or update meta use `setMeta` method
 this method will update meta or create a new one if not exists yet
 ```PHP
 $post->setMeta('key' , 'value'); // create meta
 $post->setMeta('key' , 'new value'); // update meta
 ```
-or you can set multiple meta like this
+Or you can set multiple meta like this
 ```PHP
 $post->setMeta([
     'key1' => 'value 1',